u128str/MCTDHB/Templates/README.md

  ```
 5) To get other numbers please change M, Npar in input.in  and restart the job

-####!!!!
-Each directory contains induvidual READ-ME file with more instructions and details
+#### Each directory contains individual README(.md) files with more instructions and output details...